GerardoSGG/Administrador_citas/README.md

 ## Administrador citas

-This project consist in a mettings hospital admnistrator developed with react in a course taken by me.
+This project consist in a appointments administrator in a hospital developed with react in a course taken by me about React.

 ### Functions
 In this web aplicattion you can: